Welcome! Yoga Killarney offers beginner-friendly, drop-in yoga classes in Killarney, Co. Kerry.

 Hanne Winther guides the classes at Yoga Killarney.
 Hanne (pronounced HA-na) has practiced yoga since 1999 when she took her first Iyengar yoga class as a young, anxious teenager.
 She can still remember how clear-headed and peaceful she felt walking out of her first class.
 Along the way, her yoga practice also helped balance out a rigorous schedule of training for swimming competitions and triathlons, it helped her through two pregnancies and endless toddler tantrums, and in general has given her incredible tools for navigating life.

 Hanne is a registered and insured yoga instructor with Yoga Alliance UK.
-She received her training from The Lotus Seed in Portland, Oregon.
+She received her initial training from The Lotus Seed in Portland, Oregon.
 Her mentor, Wren Doggett, is a pioneer of non-profit and outreach yoga in the US.